List of pizza varieties by country: Finland

-28.4% of Germans prefer their pizza Roman style (thin base, thin crust), 28.1% Neapolitan style (thin base, thick crust) and 15% American style (thick).
-More than 50% enjoy ketchup or sauce hollandaise as a dip for their pizza or substitute for the tomato sauce.

 Hungary

-Hungarians enjoy most of the traditional pizza toppings, but there are some unique local varieties, including "Magyaros" ("Hungarian-style") pizza, which usually has toppings like bacon, kolbász (Hungarian sausage), salami, hot peppers, and red onion.
+Hungarians enjoy most of the traditional pizza toppings, but there are some unique local varieties, including "Magyaros" ("Hungarian-style") pizza, which usually has toppings such as bacon, kolbász (Hungarian sausage), salami, hot peppers, and red onion.
 "White pizza" (see below) is also popular, especially because it is similar to Hungarian kenyérlángos or langalló (a type of flatbread often topped with sour cream, bacon and onions).

-Pizza Hut opened its first restaurant in Hungary in 1992.
-Local pizza chains include Don Pepe, Pizza Forte, Il Treno, and Pizza King.

 Iceland

 While Iceland has many traditional American and Italian style pizza toppings, bananas are a common topping in the country.

 Norway

 Norwegians eat the most pizza in the world according to a 2004 survey by ACNielsen 2004, 5.4 kg/year per capita.
 50 million frozen pizzas were sold that year, with consumption being 22,000 tons of frozen pizza, 15,000 tons of home-baked and 13,000 tons of restaurant-made pizzas.
-By far the most popular is the frozen pizza brand Grandiosa; of all the pizzas frozen or fresh sold in Norway, every other pizza sold is a Pizza Grandiosa.
-Since its start in 1980 the Grandiosa has been part of Norwegian modern culture and trends, going so far to be unofficially called "The national dish of Norway".

 Poland

 According to thefirstnews.com, "...most ordered pizza in Poland is the capricciosa, while the favourite toppings in Poland are ham, salami, mushrooms, onions and bacon.
 Garlic dipping sauce is the favourite choice to accompany a pizza is with 68 percent choosing this and tomato sauce in second place with 14 percent."